adamliter/psiturk-docker/README.md

 ## Tags

 The images are tagged using psiTurk version numbers, as well as the tag `latest` for the most recent version of psiTurk available on [PyPI][pypi-psiturk] and `dev` for the most recent version of psiTurk available on the `master` branch of the [psiTurk repository][github-psiturk].
 The current tags are:

 - `dev`
 - `latest`
-- `2.2.3`
-- `2.2.2`
-- `2.2.1`
-- `2.2.0`
+- `2.3.3`
-- `2.1.7`
+- `2.3.2`
-- `2.1.6`
+- `2.3.1`
-- `2.1.4`
+- `2.3.0`

-It's likely that you'll want to use either the `latest` or `dev` tag.
+It's likely that you'll want to use either the `latest`, `dev`, or `2.3.0` tag.
 The `dev` tag is often quite a bit further along than the latest release on [PyPI][pypi].
-In particular, at the time of writing (2018-07-28), if you want to use a recent version of MySQL for your database, you'll need to use the `dev` tag, since the `latest` tag for the version of psiTurk that is on PyPI uses a very outdated version of SQLAlchemy, which only supports MySQL versions 5.7.x and older.
-If you want to use an 8.x.y version of MySQL, you'll need to use the `dev` tag.

-Also note that there is not a tag for `2.1.5` because there is not a version for psiTurk `2.1.5` on [PyPI][pypi].
-All other older versions of the `2.x.y` series are not available because they try to install `gnureadline`, which
-[requires installing `libncurses5-dev` via `apt-get`][gnureadline-fail],
-and I'd rather not increase the image size just for some older psiTurk versions that folks are unlikely to want to ever use.
-None of the `1.x.y` versions are available because none of these support the [Ad Server][ad-server].

-It's worth noting that `us_only` and `approve_requirement` did not work prior to version `2.2.0` (see, *e.g.*, [here][version-warning]).
-Use older versions at your own risk.
+The `latest` version of psiTurk at the time of writing (2019-09-02) is `2.3.3`.
+This version of psiTurk supports Python 3.
+Python 3 support was introduced in `2.3.2`; however, both `2.3.2` (and `2.3.1`) [may be buggy][version-clarification].

+Regardless, you must use a version of psiTurk >= 2.3.0.
+On 2019-06-01, Amazon dropped support for the old Amazon Mechanical Turk API.
+Since then, it is necessary to use the new API and `boto3`.
+The 2.3.0 version of psiTurk was the first version to introduce support for this new API.

+Both the `2.3.0` and `2.3.1` tags use Python 2.
+All tags starting with `2.3.2` and after use Python 3.
+According to [@deargle's comment][version-clarification], you should probably at least use the `2.3.3` tag (AKA `latest`) or the `dev` tag if you want to use psiTurk with Python 3.

+According to [the comment][version-clarification], both `2.3.1` and `2.3.2` may be buggy.
+(In my limited testing, I was able to get both versions to run a simple experiment, so I've nonetheless included image tags for both of these versions for anyone who might be interested.)

 ## Usage